 What does #GetOutside really mean?

-There are some wonderful day hikes that you can do in the UK.
+There are some wonderful day hikes that you can do in the UK, including some of my favourite National Parks, the Peak District and the Lake District.
 And sometimes when you think of getting outside you might associate it with a full day out, which isn’t always achievable for every day.

 But getting outside could simply be an hour or even 30 minutes in the outdoors.